AqeeAqee/sokoban/README.md

 # TODO
 - More level maps
+- Easier map definition, use player/box image directly, instead of vary floors
 - Some complex map support, e.g. box on goal tile already at start
+- Stars earned after each level, and save High Score into storage
 - Actor walking animation, with 4 sides facing